 She flashed her badge at the manager at the front desk at The Arden to get a key.
 Seventeen stories up in a room that she knew, she looked out the window onto the roof of The San Sebastian and gasped.
 She used the phone in the room to dial the number that Finn had called from, whispering to herself for him to answer.

 “Yeah, Tal?” he said.
 She could hear the flint rolling as he lit a cigarette.

 “I’m at The Arden, looking out the window at a body that’s on the roof of The San Sebastian.
 I know the lines are hot.
 I just watched Moreacker leave Francine’s apartment.
 The place is clean.
 She hasn’t been there for a while.”

 “No. Tal, no. Your phone is hot.
 Just stay there.
-It’s the middle of the afternoon, if there’s a body on the roof it isn’t going anywhere.
-Promise me that you are not going over there.
+It’s the middle of the afternoon.
+If there’s a body on the roof it isn’t going anywhere.
+Promise me you are not going over there.
 Say it.”
 Finn said.

 “But I’m right here.
 Finn, you said it yourself, it’s the middle of the afternoon.
 I can get there and secure the scene, at least.
 If Moreacker is back there, he’ll have to help lock it down.”
 She wanted to get over there, this was a gift.

 “Goddamn it, wait!”
 Finn hung up on her.